Seemor

 Location Insights

-Area: Residential Harlem block with relaxed neighborhood vibe; attracts date nights and small celebrations.
+Area vibe: Residential Harlem block with relaxed neighborhood vibe; attracts date nights and small celebrations.

 Safety: Generally safe with steady foot traffic; isolated complaints about basement odor suggest maintenance vigilance needed.

-Nearby: Near Harlem restaurant corridors, bars, and brownstones; draws locals and destination diners.
+What's nearby: Near Harlem restaurant corridors, bars, and brownstones; draws locals and destination diners.

 Opening Hours